slatedocs/slate/source/includes/_feature-deriving.md

 subvariables in the array.
 They are referenced by the user defined IDs.

-Each of its variables must point to a variable expression, which can take an optional `references` attribute to specify a particular name and alias for the subvariable, if not specified, the same name from the original will be used and the alias will be padded to ensure uniqueness.
+Each of its variables must point to a variable expression, which can take an optional (but recommended) `references` attribute to specify a particular name and alias for the subvariable, if not specified, the same name from the original will be used and the alias will be padded to ensure uniqueness.